Knowing your products is a key for achieving supply chain transparency.

 We have been members of Fair Wear Foundation (FWF) since 2009.
 We have been an active member of the living wage Incubator, where selected FWF brands work with challenges related to implementing a living wage.
 The latest Brand Performance Check is available on Nudie Jeans’ website, as well as on the FWF website.
-Nudie Jeans has been in the “Leader” category for six years in a row, since 2014.
+Nudie Jeans has been in the “Leader” category for seven years in a row, since 2014.

 We have been a member of Textile Exchange since 2009.
 Textile Exchange is a global non-profit organization that works to make the textile industry more sustainable.
 Textile Exchange inspires and equips people to accelerate sustainable practices in the textile value chain.
 The organization focuses on minimizing the harmful impact of the global textile industry and maximizing its positive effects.

 The Chetna Coalition is a network of brands, suppliers, and producers with a mutual interest in collaboration on organic cotton growing.
 Chetna Coalition´s primary level of impact is economic sustainability, with a focus on the drivers of shared value.
 The top priority is to secure and improve the economic sustainability of the Farmer Producer Organization and the raw material producer community growing the cotton.
 By communicating the demand, through pre-booking and prepaying of cotton, to the farmers within Chetna Organic, the farmers get the possibility to plan their farming and secure their income.
 Through our purchase of organic cotton via Chetna Organic we also support the work of Fairtrade foundation.

 By growing organic and Fairtrade certified cotton, farmers can actually sell their cotton at a higher price than the global market price for conventional cotton.
 By selling cotton as Fairtrade, the farmers receive a Fairtrade Premium, to invest in their communities, building schools, roads, and health care facilities.
 The premium is paid with license fees from sold Fairtrade garments.
 Of the organic cotton we use, the cotton sourced from Chetna Coalition is also Fairtrade certified.
 This means we have both the positive aspects of organic cotton and the Fairtrade system that guarantees fair working conditions and correct payment to the farmers for their cotton.